AdobeDocs/experience-manager-64.en/help/forms/using/admin-help/importing-exporting-global-settings.md

 discoiquuid: 72fe5749-2fa2-442f-b679-7889faeafcac
 ---

-# Importing and exporting global settings{#importing-and-exporting-global-settings}
+# Importing and exporting global settings {#importing-and-exporting-global-settings}

 You can import and export search template definitions and global settings for Workspace.